 You may click on the links below to navigate directly to a section:

 1. Navigate to: Benefits > Reports > Audits > Half Time Compliance Audit

 2. Search for an existing Run Control value or click on Add a New Value if you want to create a new Run Control value.

 3. The Run Control Page will be displayed.
 Note that you are able to choose running the report using a date range or a specific PayRun ID.
 You can also limit results by campus.

 - Your output may vary slightly depending on the parameters chosen.
 For this reason, it's highly recommended that campuses choose their Run Controls consistently each time the report is run.
 The recommended method is to run the report after the monthly payroll is confirmed and use the Pay Run ID option.
 The report will automatically pull all University Staff Temporary, Academic Staff Hourly, and Academic Staff Lump Sum Employees covered by the Wisconsin Retirement System (WRS), their WRS reportable hours worked in payrolls and any adjusted hours falling within the 3 month period of time from the WRS Accumulator Table.
-For more information on the WRS Accumulator Table, please reference the following KB document: Viewing the WRS Accumulator Table in HRS.
+For more information on the WRS Accumulator Table, please reference the following KB document: [Link for document 15459 is unavailable at this time].